MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 ### **Features Left to Implement**

-- Blog app to display industry and Kumite Dojo news, including comments feature to engage with the communit and gather more feedback.
+- Blog app to display industry and Kumite Dojo news, including comments feature to engage with the community and gather more feedback.

 - Wishlisht for users to save their favourite products.

-- Products reviews, so the users can come back and leave a review after their purchase.
+- Product reviews, so the users can come back and leave a review after their purchase.

 - "Learning App" to show karate techniques and videos etc.